winesapOS/winesapOS/UPGRADES.md

 - Change EFI variables to be available again on non-Mac hardware.
 - Add the Chaotic AUR repository.
 - Change 'linux-lts' to be Linux 6.6 instead of 6.1.
+- Change Bcachefs to be installed using the official packages instead of from the AUR.

 ## 3.3.0 to 3.4.0